haotran1/poecurrencydata/index.md

  - Value: How many of the currency the buyer must pay for 1 of the "Get" item
  - Confidence: Poeninja's confidence in the value

- Now we must clean the data by removing unwanted rows, removing any rows that do not contain data that we are interested.
+ <p> Now we must clean the data by removing unwanted rows, removing any rows that do not contain data that we are interested. </p>

 ```python
 ## Data Cleaning